-*Learn to use/focus on your breathing and mindfulness can work for some people to encourage relaxation and to ease stress and anxiety
+- learn to use/focus on your breathing – this can work well for some people to encourage relaxation and to ease stress and anxiety

-- if you have a pre-existing mental health condition, talk to your GP/medical team so you can plan your care during your pregnancy and when your baby is here.
+- if you have a pre-existing mental health condition, talk to your GP/medical team so you can plan your care.

 If you are struggling with anxiety and feeling low, please don’t keep it to yourself.
-You could benefit from talking to a practitioner like me, in addition to family and friends, so you can be open and honest about any stress, worries or fears, or you may feel that you would benefit from therapy, which can be private or through NHS referral.
+You could benefit from talking it through so you can be open and honest about any stress, worries or fears.
+You may feel that you would benefit from therapy, which can be private or through NHS referral.